The Area +

 Please advise at time of booking whether you require medical assistance.

-Personal Safety and Luggage Protection
+Personal Safety & Luggage Protection +

 When traveling in Southern Africa, it’s crucial to safeguard your luggage against potential theft or loss.
 Here are some specific tips to ensure the protection of your belongings